jonrau1/ElectricEye/README.md

                                   this value is not provided the default path of ElectricEye/eeauditor/external_providers.
                                   toml is used.
+  -ut, --use-toml BOOLEAN         Use TOML configuration for credentials and
+                                  settings.
+Set to False to use --args instead [default: True] --args TEXT                     EXPERIMENTAL: JSON string of arguments to pass instead of using TOML configuration.
-  --help                          Show this message and exit.
+                                  Only used when -ut/--use-toml is False --help                          Show this message and exit.
 ```